NicolasGrimault/FaceReco/README.md

 ./train input.csv
 ```

-* main detect if the biggest face on the camera is recognized and, If so, send the class Id in the console
+* reco detect the biggest face on the camera and send the closest class Id in the console

+The `trainer.yml` must be in the same folder (`Reco/`) as the reco program